mdc159/StageSplit/README.md

-# Varaoke Studio
+# StageSplit

-Varaoke Studio is a Python-first karaoke workstation that combines a FastAPI backend with an Electron front-end.
+StageSplit is a Python-first karaoke workstation that combines a FastAPI backend with an Electron front-end.
 It downloads music videos from YouTube, separates them into stems with Demucs, and lets you remix, export, and project a karaoke-ready performance from within a dual-display operator console.

 ## ✨ Features